Module tf.about.annotateBrowser

 See a list of buckets (i.e. paragraphs in this corpus).

-If you have clicked on an entity, you see the buckets that contain an occurrence of that entity.
+If you have clicked on an entity or trigger, you see the buckets that contain an occurrence of that entity or trigger.

 If you have not clicked on anything, you see the whole corpus, truncated to the first 100 buckets.

-We got here by clicking on an entity.
 If we click the ❌ next to the entity on top, we reset the viewer.
+If there is no ❌ then click on the selected entity or trigger to reset the viewer.

 From this point, we can do a succession of steps.